ThePrairieBanana/pTGC-UFO-Agent-Kit/context/UFO.md

 - Every UFO transaction burns both UFO and pTGC simultaneously
 - UFO is deflationary for itself AND for pTGC
 - The UFO shares system protects LP providers from pool fluctuations
-- LP providers earn ~3x more than holders
+- LP providers are currently earning 2.75x more than holders
 - UFO has burned 1.33% of the entire pTGC supply to date
 - Use ptgc-ufo.com calculators for real reward projections